TimSimpson/Lp3-Engine-Macaroni/README.md

 Because it runs on such a low common denominator certain aspects are very primitive, such as the graphics API (which maps closely to the Dreamcast's PVR library).

+NOTE: The code for the Dreamcast hasn't been touched in two years.
+I recently made some of it compile again but most of it is still broken.

 ## Prereqs

+### Windows

 Building this requires CMake, Conan, and Macaroni for C++.

 This engine logs to [Squirrel Console](https://github.com/TimSimpson/SquirrelConsole) on Windows, and falls back to standard out otherwise.
 Logging only happens in debug builds.

+### Dreamcast

+You'll need a typical KallistiOS toolchain, CMake, and Macaroni for C++.

 ## Building

+### Windows

 Assuming all of those things are installed and available from the path, try
 this: